pytorch/torchtune/docs/source/tutorials/memory_optimizations.rst

 While of course it takes runtime and resources to move Tensors from GPU to CPU and back, the implementation in torchtune uses multiple CUDA streams (when available) in order to overlap the extra communication with the computation to hide the extra runtime.
-As the communication workload is variable depending on the number and size of tensors being offloaded, we do not recommend using it unless Activation Checkpointing is also enabled, in which case only the checkpointed tensors will be offloaded.
+As the communication workload is variable depending on the number and size of tensors being offloaded, we do not recommend using it unless :ref:`glossary_act_ckpt` is also enabled, in which case only the checkpointed tensors will be offloaded.

 *Sounds great!
 How do I use it?*